corbinmarino/HomeLab/README.md

 - Vmware Workstation Pro

 ## Hardware
-I am currently using an old MSI GS65 with the specs below:
+I am currently using an old MSI laptop (GS65) with the specs below:
 CPU: Intel® Core i7-9750H processor
 RAM: 16 GB DDR4
 GPU: NVIDIA GeForce GTX 1660Ti
 HDD: 512 GB SSD
 OS: Windows 11 (upgraded from Windows 10)

-I decided to use this laptop as I was not getting any other use out of it and for this environment it works amazing.
+I decided to use this laptop as I was not getting any other use out of it and for this environment it works amazingly.
 ## Network Topology
 **![](https://lh7-us.googleusercontent.com/dVesbeWt3TgIZADH2al7GdVNs7-GIxWo3EDyQLk5ro5nj8f7PNBOoMFTQnKIvX6u3q_84jWZBgSPBY-OuSYLKYD94uu84MejG-kJGqepwRdVo2t5y_IevlXtLnC_-qznK2ltMlM8aVcy2nj9cuYsfXQ)
 After VLAN segmentation and device separation by VLANs/subnets